Rolex Series Event, Star Studded Field, Birdie Scorers Course and a Roof Top Tee Box.

 Birdie conversion percentage - Its due to be a fairly low scoring event and with loads of opportunities out there you will want your picks to score big DK points and although your 'Steady Eddies' should compete well, they could find themselves way back on DK scoring even if they finish higher up the leader board.

-Course History or course fit - This event has only been played here once before and doesn't really give us a clear enough picture to work from.
+Course History or Course Fit - This event has only been played here twice before and doesn't really give us a clear enough picture to work from.
 I have however consider performance last year but not necessarily weighted it as highly as course fit.

 Form - I want my players to get off to a flyer and that all important confidence starting with the first tee shot and ending with the last putt will no doubt help those lesser known picks stay competitive throughout the week and contend against some of the bigger names in the game.